Information About Lawyers

 If you lose confidence in your lawyer or start feeling uncomfortable with the services you are receiving, try to address the issues with your lawyer right away.
 If you are unable to resolve the problems with your lawyer, you have a few options.
 You can terminate the lawyer-client relationship, and either find a new lawyer or represent yourself.
 You can also make a complaint against your lawyer with the Disciplinary Committee or Grievance Committee.
 If you disagree about the legal fees owed to your lawyer, you can arbitrate the dispute in many cases, which is often a better option than filing a lawsuit.

 There are several ways to become a lawyer in New York.
-The traditional route is to get an undergraduate degree, take the Law School Admission Test, obtain a Juris Doctorate (J.D.) degree from an American Bar Association approved law school, and pass the New York State Bar Exam.
+The traditional route is to get an undergraduate degree, take the Law School Admission Test, obtain a Juris Doctor (JD) or Doctor of Jurisprudence degree from an American Bar Association approved law school, and pass the New York State Bar Exam.
 It is also possible to become a lawyer in New York without obtaining a law degree, if you complete some study at a law school and then work as an apprentice at a law office for four years.

-Lawyers in New York are licensed by the New York State Board of Law Examiners.
-Within three years of passing the Bar Exam, the lawyer must be formally sworn in at the Court of Appeals and become officially licensed to practice law in New York.
-All lawyers must renew their license (also called “registration”) every two years and take continuing education courses.
-You can find out if a lawyer is licensed by going to the Office of Court Administration’s (OCA) website.
+Lawyers in New York are regulated by the Courts.
+Within three years of passing the Bar Exam, the person must submit to a review of his or her character and fitness to be a lawyer by a committee of his peers and be admitted to practice law by the appropriate Appellate Division of the Supreme Court.
+All lawyers must renew their registration to practice law every two years with the Office of Court Administration and take continuing legal education courses.
+You can find out if a lawyer is registered to practice law in New York State by going to the Office of Court Administration’s (OCA) website.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.